Efflo-Go! Efflorescence Remover

 Using Efflorescence Remover

 If secondary efflorescence has formed, it can be removed through specialized cleaners or professional services.
 When using efflorescence remover (Efflo-Go), it's important to follow the manufacturer's instructions and test the cleaners on a small area first.
+Typically a 4:1 up to a 3:1 ratio would be used and recommended.

 In some cases, pressure washing or sandblasting may be necessary, but these methods should only be performed by professionals as they can be damaging to the masonry materials.